 Yes, the approach taken to consider Principal Adverse Impacts means that, among other things, HSBC will scrutinise companies' commitment to lower-carbon transition, adoption of sound human rights principles and employees' fair treatment, and implementation of rigorous supply chain management practices such as those aiming to alleviate child and forced labour.
 HSBC also pays attention to the robustness of corporate governance and political structures which include the level of board independence, respect of shareholders' rights, existence and implementation of rigorous anti-corruption and bribery policies, as well as audit trails.
-Governments' commitment to availability and management of resources (including population trends, human capital, education and health), emerging technologies, government regulations and policies (including climate change, anticorruption and bribery), political stability and governance will also be taken into account.
+Governments' commitment to availability and management of resources (including population trends, human capital, education and health), emerging technologies, government regulations and policies (including climate change, anti-corruption and bribery), political stability and governance will also be taken into account.
 Investment in companies carrying out business in Excluded Activities are also excluded.

 The sub-fund also considers the Principal Adverse Impacts that are listed below:

-- Greenhouse gas emissions (Scope 1 & Scope 2) - Carbon footprint (Scope 1 & Scope 2) - Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles; and - Share of investment involved in controversial weapons
+- Greenhouse gas emissions (Scope 1 & Scope 2) - Carbon footprint (Scope 1 & Scope 2) - Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Exposure to companies active in the fossil fuel sector - Violation of UNGC and OECD principles; and - Share of investment involved in controversial weapons